 As it may be expected, there are too many variables to say for sure if your project would win or lose from using React Native in the end.
 In general, you should definitely consider React Native if:

-- You are really tight on money right now (but who ever isn't?).
+- You are really tight on money right now (but who isn't?).

-- You are ok with eventually rewriting everything in native (and paying twice) or pay your development team for regular maintenance.
+- You are ok with paying your development team for regular maintenance.

-- You are building a very small prototype or MVP (like maximum 6 weeks of work).
+- You are building a very small prototype or MVP (like a maximum of 6 weeks of work).

 - It is really crucial for your product to have both platforms from the very beginning (otherwise, just build MVP for one platform, then port to another one - in many cases this will be at least as cheap as React Native).